jrog20/FarrierApp/notes.md

 belongs_to :horse
 *Add on* belongs_to :owner
 *Add on* belongs_to :barn
-t.datetime :appointment_date
+t.datetime :start
-:time?
+t.datetime :end
-t.string :comments (a place for the Farrier to put notes about this specific appointment) t.integer :farrier_id t.integer :horse_id
+t.text :comments (a place for the Farrier to put notes about this specific appointment) t.integer :farrier_id t.integer :horse_id
 *t.integer :owner_id*